 While this trend is encouraging given that petroleum accounts for over a third of global greenhouse gases, there are still significant challenges that must be overcome.
 For example, using ethanol provides only marginal benefit over petroleum in terms of greenhouse gas emissions when all aspects of the production of ethanol are taken into consideration.
 Use of hybrid and all-electric vehicles is growing, but these are still somewhat higher cost transportation options, and new technology in the form of hydrogen fuel cell vehicles is not yet proven commercial.

 The Transportation Topics package provides information on a variety of transportation energy topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.